 Painting your home’s exterior can definitely feel like a big commitment; however, with the right paint, it’s a game changer for curb appeal.
-We’ve found 21 painted houses to get you inspired to grab a paint brush!
+We’ve curated 21 of our favorite painted houses to get you inspired to grab a paint brush!
 As you will see in these home transformations, the end result can be absolutely spectacular.
-We created this list for those on the fence to nudge you in the “pro paint your brick, siding, and stucco” direction and to give you some color ideas that will make you glad you did.
+We created this list for those on the fence to nudge you in the “pro paint your brick, siding, and stucco” direction and to give you some color ideas that will make you glad you took the leap.

 #1 // Monochromatic Whites

 The first of our 21 painted houses is simply beautiful.
 The paint completely updated this home without taking away from its charm and architecture.
 Seapearl is our brick&batten color of the year.
 It’s such a fresh update and works well on all types of home styles.

 #2 // Dark Is In

 The name of this paint, Black Beauty, certainly doesn’t disappoint.
-We love these dark colored homes especially when nestled in natural surroundings like a lake or the woods.
-The color helps highlight the natural beauty of its surroundings.
-Earthy colors are IN and Black Beauty fits the bill with the wood accents and updated stone.
+We love these dark colored homes, especially when nestled in natural surroundings like by a lake or in the woods.
+The color helps highlight the natural beauty of a home’s surroundings.
+Earthy colors are in, and the home above fits the bill with the wood accents and updated stone.

 #3 // Charcoal Done Right